7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Virtual-Machines.md

 - Configurating Package
 - Attach multiple Managed Disk to your Azure Vms

-Consider reading [[Virtual-Machines]] for a more general overview and [[VirtualBox-Networking]] as well as making the virtual networks first before make machines [[Azure-Administration-Virtual-Networking]], it is free and simplier.
+Consider reading [[Virtual-Machines]] for a more general overview and [[VirtualBox-Virtual-Networking]] as well as making the virtual networks first before make machines [[Azure-Administration-Virtual-Networking]], it is free and simplier.

 Azure VMs support granular controls at scale and is the basis of the Azure infrastructure as a service (IaaS) model.
 It splits the reponsibilities
 ![1080](azurevmcustomerandazurerespsplit.png)